All the staff in the Classics Department are specialists in both Latin and Greek.

 Sixth Form classicists run their own Senior Classical Society for the benefit of girls from Year 10 and upwards.
-They attend plays, host film and video evenings, suppers and debates, and there are also monthly events with the Eton Classical Society.
-A Junior Classics Club meets regularly, offering activities such as designing and creating a Roman mosaic, making Roman jewellery, writing and shooting videos on Greek mythology, and devising classically-themes board games.
+They attend plays, host film and video evenings, suppers, debates and discussions.
+A Junior Classics Club meets regularly, offering activities such as designing and creating Roman mosaics, making Roman jewellery, writing and shooting videos on Greek mythology, and devising classically-themes board games.

 Trips are plentiful and varied across the year groups.
 Younger girls visit the museum at Corinium and Chedworth Roman Villa, Butser Ancient Farm, and the Roman Baths.
 Senior girls attend set text study days and lectures at a variety of venues such as Cambridge University.
 They have also regularly visited exhibitions at the British Museum.
 There are regular theatre trips, most commonly to see Greek tragedies and comedies performed in the original Greek and in translation at Cambridge, Oxford, Stratford and London.

 Overseas residential trips also take place approximately once every two years.
 The most recent trip was to Rome in February 2018.